DILCISBoard/E-ARK-AIP/index.md

 # AIP format specification

 The following AIP format specification is defined as a set of requirements[^2] which will be explained with the help of textual descriptions, figures, and concrete examples.
 It is divided into two parts.
 On the one hand, there is the structure and metadata specification which defines how the AIP is conceptually organized by means of a directory hierarchy in a file system and a set of metadata standards.
 And on the other hand, there is the physical container specification which defines the bit-level manifestation of the transferable entity.

 [^2]: The requirements terminology is based upon RFC2119, "Key words for use in RFCs to indicate requirement levels", RFC 2119, S. Bradner, March 1997.
 Available at: http://www.ietf.org/rfc/rfc2119.txt

-## <a name="csip"></a>Brief overview about the CSIP
+## <a name="csip"></a>Overview about the CSIP

 In the following, we will briefly describe the structure of an IP as defined by the CSIP.
 Against this background, the AIP format will be introduced as a